ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 (Substitute `plane`, `rover` etc for `copter` as required)

-**Linux and MacOSX users:**
+**Details**

-- Linux and MacOSX users will find additional, detailed information in this document, and the video below: `BUILD.md <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__.
+- Additional detailed information is available in this document: `BUILD.md <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__.

+- This video demonstrates building on a Linux PC:

 .. youtube:: lNSvAPZOM_o